 His convictions were overturned in January 2014, and the State decided not to pursue a new trial against him.
 In April 2014, Mr. Thompson was cleared of all charges after serving almost seven years in prison.

-In 2015, the Rocky Mountain Innocence Center (RMIC), which was co-founded by Professor Jensie L. Anderson, started looking into Mr. Thompson’s claim of innocence.
-In the litigation, Parr Brown Gee & Loveless collaborated with RMIC and Professor Anderson, and in March 2017, a Petition for Determination of Factual Innocence was submitted.
+In 2015, the Rocky Mountain Innocence Center (RMIC) started looking into Mr. Thompson’s claim of innocence.
+In the litigation, Parr Brown Gee & Loveless collaborated with RMIC and Professor Jenise L. Anderson, and in March 2017, a Petition for Determination of Factual Innocence was submitted.

-The petition cited recently found evidence that, when combined with all the other evidence, would prove Mr. Thompson’s innocence.
+The petition cited newly-discovered evidence that, when combined with all the other evidence, would prove Mr. Thompson’s innocence.